The App Localisation Process

-If you want international success with your app you need to make it available in other languages through the process of localization.
+If you want international success with your app, you must make it available in other languages through localisation.

-Did you know that English speaking countries make up less than 40% of the global app store market?
-If you only have your app available in English, you are missing out on a lot of business.
+Did you know that English-speaking countries comprise less than 40% of the global app store market?
+If you only have your app in English, you miss out on many businesses.

-In order to get your app ready for its new international audience you need to localize it.
-This may sound daunting but it’s actually a fairly simple process.
-This article offers a basic intro on how to prepare for your localization explaining the steps right from the development stage through to releasing and marketing the application.
+To get your app ready for its new international audience, you need to localise it.
+This may sound daunting, but it’s a relatively simple process.
+This article offers a basic intro on preparing for your localisation, explaining the steps from development to releasing and marketing the application.

-Even if your first version of your application is only released in English, or even if you have no current plans to release the application in multiple regions, it is important to structure the application so that it can be localized simply in the future.
-It adds in very little time in the initial development process, and ensures that as soon there is customer demand for a localized version the process of releasing it can be quick and painless when customer demand for a localised version is satisfied.
+Even if the first version of your application is only released in English, or if you have no plans to release it in multiple regions, it is essential to structure the application so it can be localised simply in the future.
+It adds very little time to the initial development process.
+It ensures that releasing it can be quick and painless when customer demand for a localised version is satisfied.

-There are specific guides available on how to localize apps for different platforms so this article will not go into too much depth, however the basic elements that need to be put in place are:
+Specific guides are available on localising apps for different platforms, so this article will not go into too much depth.
+However, the essential elements that need to be put in place are:

 - Externalise all strings, including error messages.

-- Provide comments for strings, ensuring that when it comes to translation the translator under-stands the context.
+- Provide comments for strings, ensuring that the translator understands the context of the translation.

-- Designing your UI with text expansion in mind – You can even use pseudo-translation to test your UI’s early in the process
+- Designing your UI with text expansion in mind – You can even use pseudo-translation to test your UI early in the process

-- Ensure that the structure of the app is setup with multi-lingual resource files, even for English.
+- Ensure the app’s structure has multi-lingual resource files, even for English.

 Finding your app

-This can even be done before the application is fully localized to test out the interest for the app in any specific region.
-Once the description, title and keywords are localized you can then monitor the download statistics in the relevant languages and countries to gauge demand.
-This demand can then be used to determine which languages to prioritize for localization.
+This can even be done before the application is fully localised to test out the interest for the app in any specific region.
+Once the description, title and keywords are localised, you can monitor the download statistics in the relevant languages and countries to gauge demand.
+This demand can then determine which languages to prioritise for localisation.

-Once you have identified that there is a demand for an application within a specific country or region it is time to go through the localization process.
-Assuming you have planned the structure of the application with localization in mind, this should be a simple process:
+Once you have identified a demand for an application within a specific country or region, it is time to go through the localisation process.
+Assuming you have planned the structure of the application with localisation in mind, this should be a simple process:

-2) Localize any images/videos/voice overs, ensuring they are suitable for the local culture
+- Localize any images/videos/voiceovers, ensuring they are suitable for the local culture

-3) Ensure any numeric symbols, date and time formats, currency formats are localized
+- Ensure any numeric symbols, date and time formats, and currency formats are localised

-Obviously the complexity and purpose of the application will determine whether all of the above activities need performing, or whether only text and symbol translation is required.
-However if all the items are localized professionally the potential success of your application within your target markets is maximized.
+The complexity and purpose of the application will determine whether all of the above activities need performing or whether only text and symbol translation is required.
+When all application elements are professionally localised, you can maximise their potential for success within your target market.

 User Acceptance Testing (UXT)

-Before releasing your newly localized application on your customers it is essential to go through a thorough testing process to ensure that there are no functionality bugs, and no sections of text or symbols that have been missed as part of the process.
+Before releasing your newly localised application to your customers, it is essential to go through a thorough testing process to ensure that there are no functionality bugs and no sections of text or symbols that have been missed as part of the process.

-A set matrix of tests should be put together to ensure that all areas of the localized application are tested, including the following items:
+A set matrix of tests should be put together to ensure that all areas of the localised application are tested, including the following items:

 - Linguistic Testing, ensuring that all the text and symbols are translated correctly and in the right place